harrybp/advent_of_code_2019/README.md

 Use intcode interpretter as a controller for a robot.
 ### Day 12
 Update velocity and position of moons in time-steps.
 Key to part2 is realising that x,y and z are all independent.
+### Day 13
+Use the intcode interpretter to play a block-breaker game, providing controls as input and recieve coordinates of game peices as output.
+Have to code simple AI to hit the ball with the paddle.